Inspiral-merger-ringdown waveforms with gravitational self-force results within the effective-one-body formalism: Post-Schwarzschild gauge Hamiltonian with 4PN corrections

 Let us now return to the remaining part of the functions entering the PS-gauge Hamiltonian, the redshift fitting functions $\Delta z^{(i)}(x)$.
 There are two main considerations one must consider in the numerical fitting of these functions: \begin{enumerate*}[label=(\roman*)] \item encoding the precise numerical information from redshift data without including the divergence at the LR, and \item the lack of numerical SF data beyond the LR. \end{enumerate*} With this in mind, we follow the fitting procedure first outlined in the Appendix of Ref.~\cite{Antonelli:2019fmq} to obtain a robust and appropiate fit by utilising a 21.5 PN expansion of $\Delta z$, first obtained in Kavanagh \emph{et al.}~in Ref.~\cite{Kavanagh:2015lva}.
 The analytical nature of this expression allows one to minimize the need for a large number of fitting parameters, as well as allowing the numerical data to be mostly responsible for augmenting the fit in the strong-field regime.

 The fit takes the same form as outlined in Ref.~\cite{Antonelli:2019fmq}, but we find it clearer to be more explicit by writing it in the following manner: \beq \Delta z = Z_{0}(x) + 2x^{3}\frac{(1 - 2x)^{3}}{1- 3x}Z_{\rm PN}(x)\left[1 + \alpha(x)Z_{\rm fit}(x)\right], \eeq where $Z_{0}(x)$ is the leading term that is fixed such that the leading terms $\tilde{f}_0(x)$ and $\tilde{f}_1(x)$ in Eqs.~(\ref{eq:f0_tilde}) and (\ref{eq:f1_tilde}) are exactly cancelled and do not enter into the final Hamiltonian.
 The additional function, $\alpha(x)$, that multiples $Z_{\rm fit}$ in \eqn{redshift_fit_form}, is an attenuation function designed to ensure that in the weak field the entire fitting is dominated by the form of the high-order PN resummation, $Z_{\rm PN}(x)$, which we now discuss shortly.
-It is preferable, since this function inevitably enters into the expression for the Hamiltonian, that it is smooth and differentiable throughout the entire domain, and hence this is realised by taking this form to be an exponential such that \beq \alpha(x) = \exp \left[ \frac{4 - x^{-2}}{6} \right]. \eeq The function $Z_{\rm PN}(x)$, meanwhile, is a refactored form of the original PN expression for $\Delta z$ and is found by changing the subject of \eqn{redshift_fit_form}, with $Z_{\rm fit}(x) = 0$, to $Z_{\rm PN}(x)$, then rexpanding the resulting expression up to the same PN-order.
-This expression is then resummed in a straightforward manner to ensure the expression entering into the fit, and ergo the Hamiltonian, does not diverge at the horizon (i.e., $x = 1/2$) and instead tends to zero.
-We omit the full expression for the sake of brevity, but it takes the form \beq Z_{\rm PN}(x) = (1-2x)^{2}\sum_{i, j}a_{i, j}x^{i/2}\log^{j} x. \eeq
+It is preferable, since this function inevitably enters into the expression for the Hamiltonian, that it is smooth and differentiable throughout the entire domain, and hence this is realised by taking this form to be an exponential such that \beq \alpha(x) = \exp \left[ \frac{4 - x^{-2}}{6} \right]. \eeq We define $Z_{\rm PN}(x)$ by starting from the 21.5PN expression for $\Delta z$, as given in Ref.~\cite{Kavanagh:2015lva}, setting $Z_{\rm fit}(x) = 0$ in order to analytically solve for $Z_{\rm PN}(x)$.
+Once inverted, the solution is re-expanded in terms of $x$ (and $\log x$) to the same PN-order as the starting series.
+To ensure the Hamiltonian remains finite at the horizon (i.e., $x = 1/2$), we pull out the divergent factor $(1 - 2x)^{2}$ and resum the remaining series so that $Z_{\rm PN}(x) \rightarrow 0$ as $x \rightarrow 1/2$.
+Omitting the full expression for the sake of brevity, the final resummed form reads \beq Z_{\rm PN}(x) = (1-2x)^{2}\sum_{i, j}b_{(i, j)}x^{i/2}\log^{j} x, \eeq where the first few non-zero coefficients are given by